kadenkobashigawa/Mini-ML-Projects/README.md

 - Enter number of players and names (prefix AI names with "AI", e.g., AI_1).
 - Place bets and choose actions (h for hit, s for stand, double, and split).
 - Watch the AI learn and adapt over time.

+# 2. Beret: The Drawing Robot
+Beret is a software that explores two common architectures: the transformer and diffusion model.
+Through this creative project, 1) learn how LLMs like GPT comprehend language through self-attention, 2) learn how image generation models carve out subjects from pure noise using a diffusion process, and 3) walk through inverse kinematics in Beret's personalized G-code generation feature.

+## Features
+- B1: A transformer class built layer by layer using PyTorch.
+- B2: A sample csv dataset to train Beret's transformer.
+Feel feel to add more data.
+- B3: A diffusion model class built layer by layer using PyTorch.
+- B4: A sample image dataset for label testing.
+- B5: A g-code generator to convert images into joint angle sequences.
+Two-degree-of-freedom arm not included.
+- Beret: The full pipeline with UI.
+- Other: Expressions for UI, JPGS for the B4, and a test file.

+## Usage
+- Go through each file in numerical order to gain insight on each of Beret's components.
+- Train both models on the provided data or your own datasets.
+- Run the test file and make some drawings.
+- Note: make sure to create empty folders for the paths at the top of Beret's main program.